-Can I take vitamin C pills (always made of sodium/potassium bicarbonate, ascorbate, benzoate...) w. pulmonary hypertension requiring low sodium diet?
+Can I take vitamin C pills (always made of sodium/potassium bicarbonate, (sodium bicarbonate) ascorbate, benzoate...) w. pulmonary hypertension requiring low sodium diet?

 Yes, however...: I strongly advise you take Vitamin C, ideally 1000 mg 2-3x/day, but you should try to find forms without sodium.
 I don't know what's available in Denmark, but in the US you can find ascorbic acid, or calcium or magnesium ascorbate without sodium.
 Lypo-spheric Vit.
 C is esp. well-absorbed,but has 120 mg of sodium, but a low sodium diet usually allows 2000mg/day.
 Vit.
 C is best with bioflavonoids. ...Read more

-Pulmonary hypertension is elevated blood pressure in the lungs and can be a primary problem or due to other causes.
-The right side of the heart pumps blood to the lungs and if the BP in the lungs is elevated, the right side of the heart can often fail over time.
+Elevated blood pressure in the lungs that can be a primary problem or due to other causes.
+The right side of the heart pumps blood to the lungs and if the blood pressure in the lungs is elevated, the right side of the heart can fail.
 Pulmonary hypertension can be difficult to diagnose and usually requires echocardiography ...Read more

 - Talk to a doctor online

 - Extra oxygen and pulmonary hypertension